Investing in workplace wellbeing reaps benefits for business

 “If you want to see a more energetic workforce, look after health and wellbeing at work.
 Our survey revealed 54 per cent of people who work in companies that care for wellbeing reported high energy levels, compared to 26 per cent of those who feel that their workplace doesn’t prioritise wellness.”

-Conversely, 47 per cent of people who said that their workplaces care about wellbeing often feel down or depressed, compared to 71 per cent of those who said that their workplaces don’t care.
+Conversely, in workplaces that care about wellbeing, less than half (47 per cent) reported feeling down or depressed, compared to 71 per cent of those who said that their workplaces don’t care.

 “What happens at work has a considerable impact on employee wellbeing, both positive and negative.
 There is a strong link between the health and wellbeing of employees and productivity and performance,” WorkScore wrote.